asyrjasalo/RESTinstance/README.rst

 We do respect pull request(er)s.
 Please mention if you do not want to be listed below as contributors.

-A `CircleCI <https://circleci.com/gh/asyrjasalo/RESTinstance>`__ job is created automatically for your GitHub pull requests as well.

 Local development
 ~~~~~~~~~~~~~~~~~